clarktrimble/sabot/README.md

 I'm under the impression that `copyFields` in `withFields` makes Sabot safe for concurrent use.
 I have used a similar approach to reliably log the noteworthy events of many http requests.

-Todo: put a ticket for testing concurrent use, perhaps with fuzz!

 ## License